 The Mojave Desert lies in the rain shadow of California’s Sierra Nevada Mountains and is dominated by the hardy Creosote bush.
 At this time of year, many migrant birds will be making their way south across the arid Mojave.
 Seeking food and shelter from the sweltering heat, they (like us!) concentrate at the few relatively lush but entirely man-made oases in the desert.
-And like the birds, we’ll want to start early today to beat the desert heat!
+And like the birds, we shall want to start early today to beat the desert heat!

-Our travels will take us through various areas within Eastern Kern County, and beginning with a visit to Jawbone Canyon to look for Le Conte’s Thrasher, and Sage and Black-throated Sparrows.
-Rock Wrens sing loudly from tiny gravel escarpments, and the introduced Chukar seems quite at home here, clambering around the rocky hillsides.
-From here, we’ll follow a gravel road through a forest of Joshua Trees and junipers to Butterbredt Spring, where migrant birds pause to take advantage of food and shade.
+Our travels will take us through various areas within Eastern Kern County, beginning with a visit to Jawbone Canyon to look for Le Conte’s Thrasher, and Sage and Black-throated Sparrows.
+Rock Wrens sing loudly from tiny gravel escarpments, and the introduced Chukar seems quite at home here, clambering about the rocky hillsides.
+From here, we’ll follow a gravel road through a forest of Joshua Trees and junipers to Butterbredt Spring, another spot where migrant birds pause to take advantage of food and shade.
 Great Horned Owls are often to be found resting up amongst the tall cottonwoods.

 After lunch, we’ll make our way out to the Silver Saddle Resort at Galileo.
 A playground for the rich, the Silver Saddle Resort grounds consist of a golf course with numerous ponds and many large trees.
 As migrants pass over the barren Mojave Desert they are irresistibly drawn to this verdant oasis and, at times, the birding here can be fantastic.
-Lazuli Bunting, Lark Sparrow and Great-tailed Grackle are all possible, along with a variety neotropical migrants - perhaps including Yellow and Black-throated Grey Warblers, Warbling Vireo, and the big Black-headed Grosbeak.
+Lazuli Bunting, Lark Sparrow and Great-tailed Grackle are all possible, along with a variety Neotropical migrants - perhaps including Yellow and Black-throated Grey Warblers, Warbling Vireo, and the big Black-headed Grosbeak.
 September also brings the vanguard of wintering species such as Say’s Phoebe, Hermit Thrush and White-crowned and Lincoln’s Sparrows.
 Night Mojave.

 MOJAVE TO SANTA BARBARA

-The drive west from Mojave to Santa Barbara is quite scenic, as the arid desert landscape gradually gives way to tree-cloaked mountains and ultimately to the open beaches of California’s Pacific coast.
-North of Santa Barbara we will explore some gorgeous oak woodlands that are home to the surprising Yellow-billed Magpie, a California endemic.
+The drive west from Mojave to Santa Barbara is quite scenic as the arid desert landscape gradually gives way to tree-cloaked mountains and ultimately to the open beaches of California’s Pacific coast.
+North of Santa Barbara we will explore some gorgeous oak woodlands that are home to the surprising Yellow-billed Magpie, another California endemic.
 Flocks of Band-tailed Pigeons fly purposefully over the tops of the oaks, often perching on exposed snags for us to see.
 Little coveys of Californian Quail scurry from bush to bush and Red-shouldered Hawks watch intently from above.